Harmful foods for dogs

 - Grapes and raisins

-- Raw legumes
+- Raw pulses

-Is cheese bad for dogs?
+Is cheese harmful to dogs?

-Can my dog eat banana?
+Can my dog eat bananas?